chrismo80/Is/Docs/Is.md

 ## Is
 #### <u>Configuration</u>
 Global configurations that control assertion behaviour
 - __`FailureObserver`__: _Determines the observer responsible for handling failure events during assertions.
 The observer implements logic for capturing, processing, or reporting failures, enabling customisation of diagnostic or reporting mechanisms.
-By default, failures are exported to a markdown FailureReport._
+Default is `MarkDownObserver`._
 - __`TestAdapter`__: _Specifies the adapter responsible for integrating the assertion framework with external testing frameworks.
-By default, a `NotException`s are thrown._
+Default is `DefaultAdapter`that is throwing `NotException` for single failures and a `AggregateException` for multiple failures._
 - __`AppendCodeLine`__: _Makes code line info in `Failure` optional._
 - __`ColorizeMessages`__: _Controls whether messages produced by assertions are colorized when displayed.
 Default is true, enabling colorization for better readability and visual distinction._
 - __`FloatingPointComparisonPrecision`__: _Comparison precision used for floating point comparisons if not specified specifically.
 Default is 1e-6 (0.000001)._